-The School of Anthropology requires that graduate students who apply for external "sponsored" funds for support of research projects and educational needs first consult with Nicholas Smith, The School's Business Manager, Senior.
-She can assist students in two important ways: (1) constructing budgets and writing budget justifications; and (2) helping students understand how to negotiate university-wide proposal submission procedures.
+The School of Anthropology requires that graduate students who apply for external "sponsored" funds for support of research projects and educational needs first consult with the School's Business Manager.
+They can assist students in two important ways: (1) constructing budgets and writing budget justifications; and (2) helping students understand how to negotiate university-wide proposal submission procedures.